 Lawrence Livermore National Security, LLC (LLNS) is managed by a board of governors, a group of key scientific, academic, national security and business leaders from the LLNS partner companies.
 LLNS’ management team includes Bechtel National, Inc., the University of California, Babcock and Wilcox Company, Washington Division of URS Corporation and Battelle Memorial Institute.
 The board was created to provide oversight to the Laboratory and ensure LLNS delivers the best combination of scientific research and development, business management and operations, national security and nuclear safety in support of Lawrence Livermore National Laboratory’s missions.

-Advisory GovernorsMichael R. Anastasio is the former Laboratory Director for Los Alamos National Laboratory (he retired in 2011) and Lawrence Livermore National Laboratory.
+Advisory GovernorsMichael R. Anastasio is the former laboratory director for Los Alamos National Laboratory (he retired in 2011) and Lawrence Livermore National Laboratory.
 He is the only person to ever hold both positions.
 He began his career at LLNL as a physicist dealing with the science of nuclear weapons.
-During this tenure Dr. Anastasio was instrumental in the development and execution of the national Stockpile Stewardship Program, which uses a fundamental science-based approach to sustain the safety, security, and reliability of America's nuclear weapons stockpile.
+During this tenure Anastasio was instrumental in the development and execution of the national Stockpile Stewardship Program, which uses a fundamental science-based approach to sustain the safety, security, and reliability of America's nuclear weapons stockpile.
 He has served in the capacity of scientific adviser at the Department of Energy and has provided scientific advice to senior members of the government on various national security science issues.
 He is the recipient of the DOE/NNSA Gold Medal, the Distinguished Alumni Award-SUNY Stony Brook, and the DOE Weapons Recognition of Excellence Award for technical leadership in nuclear design.
-He is widely recognized for his leadership in national security science and is currently serving on the State Department International Security Advisory Board, the Defense Department Defense Science Board, as a Special Advisor to the Commander of the United States Strategic Command, as a member of the Corporation of the Draper Laboratory, as a member of the Congressional Advisory Panel on the Governance of the Nuclear Security Enterprise, and as a member of the National Academy of Sciences Committee on Peer Review and Design Competition at the NNSA Laboratories.
-Dr. Anastasio has taught physics at Brooklyn College of City University of New York and performed research in theoretical nuclear physics at Brooklyn College, the Center for Nuclear Studies in Saclay, France, and at the Nuclear Research Center in Julich, Germany.
-He received his B.A. in Physics, with Honors, from Johns Hopkins University and earned his M.A. and Ph.D. in Theoretical Nuclear Physics from the State University of New York, Stony Brook and is a member of Sigma Pi Sigma (national physics honor society).
+He is widely recognized for his leadership in national security science and is currently serving on the State Department International Security Advisory Board, the Defense Department Defense Science Board, as a special advisor to the commander of the United States Strategic Command, as a member of the Corporation of the Draper Laboratory, as a member of the Congressional Advisory Panel on the Governance of the Nuclear Security Enterprise, and as a member of the National Academy of Sciences Committee on Peer Review and Design Competition at the NNSA Laboratories.
+Anastasio has taught physics at Brooklyn College of City University of New York and performed research in theoretical nuclear physics at Brooklyn College, the Center for Nuclear Studies in Saclay, France, and at the Nuclear Research Center in Julich, Germany.
+He received his bachelor's degree in physics, with honors, from Johns Hopkins University and earned his master's and Ph.D. in theoretical nuclear physics from the State University of New York, Stony Brook and is a member of Sigma Pi Sigma (national physics honor society).

 Donald J. Kintzer is a business advisor and a board member of several public and private entities.
 He is a retired partner (2008) with PricewaterhouseCoopers, LLP (PwC), the global accounting and consulting organization.
 Prior to his retirement, he was the leader of PwC's West Region (U.S.) Advisory practice, including the San Francisco/Silicon Valley markets and was a member of PwC's national leadership team.
 He is a member of the board of directors of GasLog, Ltd and California Bank of Commerce and until May 2015, was a board member of GasLog Partners, LP.
 In addition, he is a member of the board of governors of LLNS, LLC and serves on the Contract Assurance Council of the Lawrence Berkeley National Laboratory.
-Kintzer is a Certified Public Accountant, licensed in California (inactive) and is a member of the American Institute of Certified Public Accountants (CPAs) and the California Society of CPAs.
+Kintzer is a certified public accountant, licensed in California (inactive) and is a member of the American Institute of Certified Public Accountants (CPAs) and the California Society of CPAs.